 Section 17.
-General Data Privacy Principles.
-The processing of personal data shall be allowed, subject to compliance with the requirements of the Act and other laws allowing disclosure of information to the public, and adherence to the principles of transparency, legitimate purpose and proportionality.
+General Principles.
+The processing of personal data shall be allowed, subject to compliance with the requirements of the Data Privacy Act, other laws allowing disclosure of information to the public and these Rules.
+All natural and juridical persons and other body involved in processing of personal data must ensure implementation of personal data processing principles set out in the Act, these Rules and other issuances of the Commission.

 Section 18.
 Principles of Transparency, Legitimate Purpose and Proportionality.
-The processing of personal data shall be allowed subject to adherence to the principles of transparency, legitimate purpose and proportionality.
+The processing of personal data shall adhere to the principles of transparency, legitimate purpose and proportionality.

 - a.
 Transparency.
-The data subject must be aware of the nature, purpose and extent of processing, including risks and safeguards, identity of personal information controller, the rights of the data subject and how these can be exercised.
-Any information and communication relating to the processing of personal data should be easily accessible and easy to understand, using clear and plain language. - b.
+Processing of personal data shall be known to the data subject, who must be informed about the nature, purpose, method, and extent of processing; the rights of data subject and how these can be exercised; and the identity and contact details of the personal information controller. - b.
 Legitimate purpose.
 The processing of information shall be compatible with a declared and specified purpose which must not be contrary to law, morals or public policy. - c.
 Proportionality.
 The processing of information shall be adequate, relevant, suitable, necessary and not excessive in relation to a declared and specified purpose.
-Personal data should be processed only if the purpose of the processing could not reasonably be fulfilled by other means.

 Section 19.
 General principles in collection, processing and retention.
-The processing of personal data shall adhere to the following general principles:
+The processing of personal data shall adhere to the following general principles with regard to collection, processing and retention.